carstingaxion/gatherpress-location-hierarchy/README.md

 1. Upload plugin files to `/wp-content/plugins/gatherpress-venue-hierarchy/`
 2. Activate the plugin through the WordPress Plugins menu
 3. Plugin registers taxonomy and block automatically on activation
+4. Taxonomy is registered at priority 5 (early) to prevent rewrite rule conflicts

 ### Configuration